 If you are considering renting out your home you may also find the following information valuable in ensuring that you make the right decisions.

-Resident landlords still need to comply with relevant legislation and if you have more than two lodgers it is likely you will be classed as a house in multiple occupation (HMO).
+Resident landlords still need to comply with relevant legislation.
+If you have more than two lodgers it is likely your property will be classed as a house in multiple occupation (HMO).

 The government provides a guide to becoming a resident landlord.